AMyriadseviltwin/Obsidian/Death in Space/World Info/INTRODUCTION.md

 ## IT HAS BEEN AGES

+Human civilization is old.
+In this time, most lives are lived in outer space; on stations, satellites, and space craft.

+It is an era , humbled by the past few

 Civilization is old.

 Human civilization is old.
-The years when
+The years when we first left to the stars are lost to us.
+Wars and colonial